What is PAL?

 What can I do my PAL Process on?

-This is pretty much up to you, but it must be appropriate for school.
-You can choose a “INFORMATIONAL” topic or a “HOW TO” topic.
-Here are some tips about topics:
+This is pretty much up to you, but it must be appropriate for school and science related.

 Tip #1 Pick something YOU want to do.
 If you are not interested in your topic, then you probably will not give it your best effort.